omicshub/DACAL/README.md

 $ CUDA_VISIBLE_DEVICES=0 py run.py --actions infer_latent --task mammary_epithelialn --exp e0  --init_model sp_latest

 You can obtain the predicted clustering labels under the folder /data/mammary_epithelialn, and the ARI, NMI and SC metrics.

+# outputs

+You can obtain the predicted clustering labels under the folder /data/chen_10.
+The indicator of Deviation Ratio (DR) can be calculated by running DACAL/metrics_DR.ipynb